gtensha/OpenTaiko/README.md

 dub build --config=SFMLMixer --arch=x86
 ```

-...will build OpenTaiko with SFML2 audio support for 32-bit x86.
+...will build OpenTaiko with SFML2 audio support for 32-bit x86 (note that the --config=SFMLMixer option is redundant in this case.)

 An internet connection is required when building for the first time, as dub dependencies must be downloaded.
 After that you may work offline as you please.
 It is also possible to download the code manually, see the links at the top of this document and the dub documentation for more details.